-Suboptimal communication is always a problem between two parties in a company.
+Suboptimal communication is always a problem in a company.
 But when you’re entrusting an external team with a crucial part of your operation, that risk is exacerbated.
 You want to be kept in the loop, and that takes a conscious effort on both sides.

-Body leasers are companies that offer manpower for worker-bee-style relationships.
+Body leasers are companies that offer manpower for worker-bee-type relationships.
 Essentially, you give them a clear-cut set of instructions and specifications and the outsourcing provider follows them to the letter.

-If a nearshoring team isn’t adequately introduced or integrated, you run the risk of an “us versus them” mentality developing on both sides.
+If a nearshoring team isn’t properly introduced or integrated, you run the risk of an unhealthy rivalry developing between your employees and the newcomers.
 Left unchecked, that could fester and grow into an uncooperative attitude and an unproductive working environment.

 How to choose the right nearshoring company for you

-Every company is different in terms of culture, domain, and way of work.
+Every company is different in terms of culture, domain knowledge, and way of work.
 Even if you know what nearshoring is and how it works, finding the right partner to meet your specific needs can be a challenge.
-And in the fast-paced software industry, investing in the wrong one can cost you valuable time and resources.
+In the fast-paced software industry, investing in the wrong one can cost you valuable time and resources.